Which country is cheaper, Spain or Belgium?

 Spain is extremely comfortable for travelers as it is a modern destination with plenty of amenities.
 Luxury beach vacations and historical attractions in famous cities usually come to mind when people think of Spain.
 Rightly so, because this country is modern and offers a wide array of comfortable modes of travel and vacationing.
 It's easy to find budget-friendly accommodation, but even at the lowest prices, guests can still expect to find modern and comfortable amenities.
 The roads, trains, and public transit are also clean, safe, and can get visitors anywhere.
 The tourist infrastructure here is extensive, and anyone can travel comfortably here no matter their budget or price range.

-Spain is very touristy.
+Plenty of tourists come to Spain every year, as it's a popular destination.
 While Madrid and Barcelona are the most popular cities to visit, the beach resort areas in Andalucía and Valencia can also get touristy, especially in the busy summer months.
 Additionally, other cities such as Toledo, the towns in Catalonia, Granada, and Seville attract many visitors.
 The summer months are the most busy, and you can expect larger crowds in these destinations as well as at major tourist sites.
 In some places, entrance queues for museums or attractions can get quite long.
 The most popular places to visit in Madrid include the Prado museum, the Royal Palace, the Crystal Palace in Retiro park, and sometimes the football museum at the Real Madrid football stadium.
 In Barcelona, you can expect crowds at the Sagrada Família cathedral, Park Güell, the Magic Fountain of Montjuïc at night when it's lit up, and in the streets of the Gothic Quarter.
 Despite the crowds, it's never too chaotic or unmanageable, and Spain is absolutely worth the trip in any case.

 It's hard to know how much time to spend in Belgium.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.